haka-security/haka/doc/ref/dissector.rst

         Called whenever an error is raised when inside the context of this dissector.
 The default implementation will do a :haka:func:`<Dissector>.drop()`.

+    .. haka:method:: Dissector:continue()

+        Function that abort if the dissector no longer requires processing.

+    .. haka:method:: Dissector:can_continue() -> continue
+        :abstract:

+        :return continue: ``false`` is the dissector no longer requires processing.
+        :rtype continue: boolean

+        Function that check if the dissector no longer requires processing.

     .. haka:method:: Dissector:next_dissector()
         :abstract: